syncfusion-content/uwp-docs/uwp/SfPivotGauge/Relational/Getting-Started.md

 {% endhighlight %}

+{% endtabs %}

-## Adding Control through Code-Behind
+## Adding control through code-behind

-Open Visual Studio IDE and navigating to *File > New > Project > Universal > Blank APP(Universal Windows)* under Windows option inside the Visual C# Templates to create a new UWP application.
+Open Visual Studio IDE and navigate to *File > New > Project > Universal > Blank APP(Universal Windows)* under windows option inside the Visual C# Templates to create a new UWP application.

 Then, name the project as "SfPivotGaugeDemo" while creating the application to access the project later.

-In order to add SfPivotGauge control manually in code-behind, the following assembly references must be added in the project.
+To add SfPivotGauge control manually in code-behind, the following assembly references must be added in the project.

 * Syncfusion.SfPivotGauge.UWP
 * Syncfusion.SfGauge.UWP